Heat Mitigation in the Halls

 You can engineer your floor to cool the entire floor faster.
 Open windows in rooms on both sides of the hallway to offer the natural breeze a route to pass through and take the hot air with it.
 This works best when rooms directly across the hall from one another cooperate.
 Encourage open doors and windows, weather permitting, for a natural fan effect.

 Utilize the public buildings on campus that have air conditioning (AC).
-The Thomas Commons (6am-Midnight), Cole Library (various hours) and Law Hall (24/7 with student ID) all have air conditioning and are available for student use.
+The Thomas Commons (open hours), Cole Library (open hours), the SAW athletic building (open hours), and Law Hall (24/7 with student ID) all have air conditioning and are available for student use.
+Other buildings open during the business day (8:00 AM - 5:00 PM) are West Science, Russell Science Center, Armstrong Hall/Kimmell Theater, McClennan College Hall, Old Sem, and Ebersole Center.

 During the height of heat in Iowa, we may temporarily increase late-night student access to non-residence hall air-conditioned buildings to serve as cooling centers.
 An email will go to students on-campus should this program occur.